 My desire to understand the complexity of nature likely stems from my childhood.
 I grew up on the west of coast of New Zealand surrounded by dense native bush, on the edge of a cliff overlooking the Tasman Sea.
 Growing up in such a diverse environment has made me very curious to understand biological and geological processes which explain what I see now.
 My interests out of science include tramping (overnight hiking), climbing, mountain running, cycling, songwriting, violin, guitar and photography.

-I have just started a PhD at the University of British Columbia after graduating from the Freshwater Ecology Research Group at the University of Canterbury, New Zealand, and recently finished work as a contracted researcher at NIWA (NZ government research institute).
+I am currently doing a PhD at the University of British Columbia studying amphibian invasion ecology an conservation in the Stream and Riparian Research Lab after graduating from the Freshwater Ecology Research Group at the University of Canterbury, New Zealand, and recently finishing work as a contracted researcher at NIWA (NZ government research institute).

 January 2016 - Started my PhD in John S. Richardson's lab group in the Department of Forest and Conservation Sciences at the University of British Columbia.

 July 2015 - Accepted a PhD scholarship to study at the University of British Columbia, Vancouver, beginning January 2016.

 December 2014 - April 2015: Working at NIWA NZ (National Institute of Water and Atmospheric Research) as a contracted researcher, investigating the decline of a critically endangered subantarctic sea lion using stable isotope analysis of their teeth to infer temporal changes in diet.

 December 2014: Graduated with first class honours in Ecology (BSc(Hons).